 Shannon Logan is a five-year breast cancer survivor and one of the newest members of the RTTC Board.
 She is the Center Director – Sterling for Washington Radiology and has been working in the healthcare field for 22 years.
 Her sense of purpose now is to share her story of survival with as many women and men as she can.
 Shannon wants to be a beacon of light that provides strength, reassurance and education to those battling breast cancer or those supporting someone with breast cancer.
 Breast cancer does not discriminate, and she believes it should also not define who we are as a vibrant people deserving of life.
 Shannon is a proud cheer and pageant mom to an amazing daughter, and she loves to travel, read and relax.

 Faye Cascio is a three-time breast cancer survivor.
 She is an award-winning science educator who taught at the high school and college levels in Fairfax and Loudoun Counties throughout her career.
-Since her diagnosis 33 years ago, she has been a passionate supporter of other breast cancer patients and active in fund raising for research.
+Since her diagnosis in 1987, she has been a passionate supporter of other breast cancer patients and active in fund raising for research.
 As a model in the 2019 Runway to the Cure, Faye met other amazing warriors while raising money for local and national organizations.
 The experience convinced her that she would like to devote more time to supporting this dynamic group.
 Faye is an avid tennis player as well as a gym enthusiast.
 She loves to travel with her supportive husband and to spoil her six grandchildren.

 Sapna Yathiraj is the DC region Marketing Director for Boston Properties.
 She has over 20 years of marketing and branding experience with companies across a variety of industries, such as Archstone, Capital One, Discovery Communications (Travel Channel), Walt Disney, and General Electric.

 Sapna joined the Runway to the Cure board in 2020 and is co-chair of the marketing committee.
 In addition, she is on the board of Public Arts Reston, and is on the Executive Committee of the Urban Land Institute Women’s Leadership Initiative serving as the marketing chair.